 Senate candidate Bullock did win several of those Great Falls precincts, as did Democratic superintendent of public instruction candidate Melissa Romano, making the city’s urban core one of the few places in the state where enough voters split their ballots to push some Democrats to precinct-level wins.

-Bullock and Cooney also picked up enough votes to win a single precinct in central Hamilton — by just 6 votes in Cooney’s case, according to uncertified vote counts.
+Bullock and Cooney also picked up enough votes to win a single precinct in central Hamilton — by just 7 votes in Cooney’s case.
 The rest of Ravalli County, where Hamilton is the county seat, voted red by wide margins.

 See anything else interesting in these figures?
 Have a question about this year’s election results that might be worth follow-up reporting?
 Tell us on social media or contact reporter Eric Dietrich at email@example.com.

-Note: The preliminary vote count data used for this story has at least one error, a precinct in Wheatland County where 0 votes were reported for Gianforte (the governor-elect actually won 290 votes there, according to the county election administrator).
-This story will be updated once certified precinct-level election results are reported by the Montana Secretary of State.
+Note: The preliminary vote count data initially used for this story had at least one error, a precinct in Wheatland County where 0 votes were reported for Gianforte (the governor-elect actually won 290 votes there, according to the county election administrator).
+This story has been updated with final certified precinct-level election results.